Hiring Lara (2) - The First Quest

 I create a digital book from the letter instead.

-I listen to the CIA podcast about ‘play’ so I can create an example piece of comms for it (as the other part of the task) and I remember that some of my favourite moments of play (in gaming) have been easter eggs left by the developers for the players to find.
+I listen to an old CIA podcast about ‘play’ so I can create an example piece of comms for it (as the other part of the task) and I remember that some of my favourite moments of play (in gaming) have been easter eggs left by the developers for the players to find.

 So, I invite Abby and Andy to play with me.
 I have fun dropping little easter eggs into the design of my book.
 I leave an ISBN number for a book recommendation that I think they'd like and a QR code disguised as a barcode that takes them to my very not professional YouTube channel.